espressomd/espresso/doc/sphinx/io.rst

 a whole simulation in a single file.
 For more details on the format, refer to the VTF homepage (https://github.com/olenz/vtfplugin/wiki).

-Creating files in these formats from within is supported by the commands ``writevsf`` and ``writevcf``, that write a structure and coordinate block (respectively ) to the given file.
+Creating files in these formats from within is supported by the commands :meth:`espressomd.io.writer.vtf.writevsf` and :meth:`espressomd.io.writer.vtf.writevcf`, that write a structure and coordinate block (respectively ) to the given file.
 To create a standalone VTF file, first use ``writevsf`` at the beginning of the simulation to write the particle definitions as a header, and then ``writevcf`` to generate a timeframe of the simulation state.
 For example: